chabdullah7/FastAPI_Project/README.md

 ## FastAPI Framework

-FastAPI is used to build a high-performance REST API.
+FastAPI is used to build a high-performance API.

 Key benefits: